-Insights from our company's leaders into key trends in the housing industry
+Insights into the topics and trends that are transforming the housing industry

 Private mortgage insurance (PMI) makes homeownership possible when a 20 percent down payment is an obstacle to an otherwise qualified borrower.